By adding to My Courses you can compare courses and create a personalised prospectus.

 • any investigation relevant to you under the Children Act 1989 or other associated legislation

-Part-time – normally one or two years to certificate and diploma level respectively, plus a dissertation for masters
+Part-time – typically one year for each award stage, plus a dissertation for masters

-For the postgraduate certificate and diploma routes, you attend on a day release basis, normally a Tuesday.
-The stand alone modules use a blended approach to learning with a mixture of taught sessions and distance learning.
+For the part time postgraduate certificate and diploma routes, you attend on a day release basis, normally a Tuesday.
+The stand alone modules have a mixture of taught sessions and distance learning.

-Full awards start in September, the stand alone modules start in September and January.
+Full awards start in September and the stand alone modules start in September and January.

 Complete the application form available at www.shu.ac.uk/study/form